Highland Fencible Corps: Glengarry Fencibles (1794)

-Letters of service were accordingly issued in August, 1794, to Alexander Macdonell of Glengarry, to raise the Glengarry Fencible regiment as a Catholic corps, and of which he was appointed the colonel.
+Letters of service were accordingly issued in August 1794 to Alexander Ranaldson MacDonell to raise the Glengarry Fencible regiment as a Catholic corps, and of which he was appointed the colonel.
 Though contrary to the then existing law, Alexander Macdonell was gazetted as chaplain to the regiment.
 The Glengarry Fencibles were a handsome body of men, and more than one-half were from the estate of Glengarry.
 Some of the fencible regiments having refused to extend their services to England, and two of them (Breadalbane and Grant) having mutinied, in consequence of the attempt to induce them to march into England; the Glengarry Fencibles, by the persuasion of their chaplain, offered to extend their services to any part of Great Britain or Ireland, or even to the islands of Jersey and Guernsey.
 This offer was very acceptable to the government, as it formed a precedent to all fencible corps raised after this period.
 The regiment was embodied in June, 1795, and was soon afterwards moved to Guernsey, where it remained until the summer of 1798.

 The Glengarry Fencibles volunteered to provide a garrison for the Îles Saint-Marcouf, which the Royal Navy occupied in July 1795.
 However, the French captured Captain Sidney Smith, who had captured the islands and was in charge of a coastal flotilla that operated from there, and his secretary John Wesley Wright.
 The idea of placing the fencibles on the island then fell by the wayside.
 This would mean that the fencibles lost the opportunity to participate in the battle of the Îles Saint-Marcouf, a lopsided victory in which the British repelled a French attempt to retake the islands.

 In the summer of 1798 the Glengarry Fencibles moved to Ireland.
 On landing at Ballyhack, County Wexford, they marched to Waterford, and thence to New Ross the same day.
 At Waterford an amusing incident occurred, which afforded no small surprise to some, and no slight ridicule to others, whilst, at the same time, it showed the simplicity of the Highlanders, and their naivety of the ways of the world.
 The soldiers who received billet-money on their entrance into the town, returned it upon their being ordered to march the same evening to New Ross, for the purpose of reinforcing General Johnson, who was surrounded, and in a manner besieged by the rebels.
 The Glengarry Fencibles were actively employed in this service, and so well pleased was Lord Cornwallis, the lord-lieutenant of Ireland, with the conduct of the corps, that he advised the government to augment the regiment; but this augmentation did not take place.
 The regiment returned to Scotland in 1802, and was disbanded along with the other fencible corps.